codeclimate/codeclimate-rubocop/config/contents/lint/missing_super.md

 This cop checks for the presence of constructors and lifecycle callbacks without calls to `super`.

+This cop does not consider `method_missing` (and `respond_to_missing?`) because in some cases it makes sense to overtake what is considered a missing method.
+In other cases, the theoretical ideal handling could be challenging or verbose for no actual gain.

 ### Example:
     # bad
     class Employee < Person